ryanasar/Teeko/README.md

 # Teeko - Rules of the Game

 ## Objective
-The goal of Teeko is to arrange your four pieces on the board to form one of the following winning patterns:
-1. **Four in a row** (vertically, horizontally, or diagonally).
+The goal of Teeko is to arrange your four pieces on the board to form **Four in a row** (vertically, horizontally, or diagonally).
-2. **Four in a square** (a 2x2 block).

 ---